 - Cannot be used as main bag

-If you want a dedicated laptop bag, then the Nomatic Laptop Bag is perfect for you!
-It’s sleek and professional appearance are matched by its waterproof durability.
+If you want a dedicated laptop bag, then the AER City Messenger Bag is perfect for you!
+Its sleek and professional appearance are matched by its durability.
 This stylish bag also keeps your stuff safe and secure.
-The security of your electronic data is also protected, thanks to the RFID-blocking pocket.

 The Tortuga Setout Laptop Backpack is the smaller version of their first Setout – and it’s just as awesome!
 This bag is a 25-liter masterpiece for anyone looking for a smaller laptop bag that feels and looks great.